Career outlook for data scientist

 To become a data scientist, you'll usually need a degree in a computer science, mathematical or science-based subject.
 The following degree subjects may be particularly useful:

-You'll also be expected to have experience of computer programming as well as having strong coding skills and an understanding of data collection and pattern recognition.
+You'll also need experience of computer programming and strong coding skills.
+An understanding of data collection and pattern recognition is also important.

-Qualifications are also available at postgraduate level and if you don’t have a related degree, you could take a postgraduate qualification in a relevant subject area such as Big Data, Business Analytics or Data Science.
+Qualifications are available at postgraduate level.
+If you don’t have a related degree, you could take a postgraduate qualification in a relevant subject area.
+For example, in big data, business analytics or data science.

 Useful subjects

-Many colleges and universities will have subjects that you must have for entry.
-In addition, they may also highlight additional subjects that they would value.
+Many colleges and universities list subjects that you need for entry.
+They might also highlight more subjects that they'd value.
 See individual institutions websites for specific entry information.

 Useful subjects would be: